-Study in Costa Rica for a Semester!
+Study in Costa Rica!

 The Heredia program is ideal for students who are committed to learning the Spanish language and the diverse cultures of Latin America.
 Through formal coursework and personal interaction with the host culture, you will greatly expand your language skills and knowledge of Costa Rican society.
 Heredia, located just outside San José, offers the excitement of living near the capital city but with a more calm and relaxed atmosphere.
 Costa Rica as a whole is well known for its extraordinary natural beauty—preserved in its many national parks and reserves—which you will have the opportunity to discover firsthand.